April 12, 2025

-Indianapolis Public Schools, which has been at the center of legislative debates, will remain open — a decision that has sparked backlash from the district’s teachers' union.
-The Indianapolis Education Association accuses IPS leadership of blocking time-off requests and discouraging staff from participating in the rally, known as the Indiana State Teachers Association’s Day of Action.
+That decision to move to virtual learning was made public just after the district said they would remain in person -- which sparked backlash from the district’s teachers union.
+The Indianapolis Education Association accused IPS leadership of blocking time-off requests and discouraging staff from participating in the rally, known as the Indiana State Teachers Association’s Day of Action.

-The event, organized by the state’s largest teachers' union, will bring educators together for advocacy inside the Statehouse.
+The event, organized by the state’s largest teachers union, will bring educators together for advocacy inside the Statehouse.
 ISTA leaders say they are pushing for increased investment in K-12 education, stronger collective bargaining protections, and changes to the proposed state budget that would better support traditional public schools.

 On Monday, some districts are closing buildings or moving to asynchronous learning because of high teacher absences.
 Pike Township Schools said 184 staff had already requested the day off as of Friday.
 Monroe County Community School Corp. will also move all K-12 students to independent e-learning for the day.
 Preschool programs and some special services will remain open in both districts.

-Teachers at traditional school districts say they are frustrated with legislation from the GOP supermajority that will impact funding and other education policies.
+Teachers at traditional school districts say they are frustrated with legislation from the GOP supermajority that will affect funding and other education policies.
 Senate Bill 1 would require districts to share voter-approved property tax funds with charter schools, even if they were not included in the original ballot proposal.

 IPS Superintendent Aleesia Johnson has said legislation could force IPS to close at least 20 schools and cut hundreds of positions.
 This week the district compromised with lawmakers in a plan to review how the district could partner with charter schools in the city.